metarank/metarank/doc/howto/autofeature.md

   - family
   - horror
 ```

+If you have a lot of distinct categories, and Metarank does not pick them up (e.g. decides that a category is too infrequent, and you get much less possible categories than expected), you can lower the category frequency threshold with a `--cat-threshold` flag.

+The default `--cat-threshold` value of 0.003 means that only categories with frequencies above 0.3% are included.

 * **InteractedWith**: all interaction over low-cardinality fields are translated to [interacted_with](../configuration/features/user-session.md#interacted-with) feature.
 So if a user clicked on an item with horror genre, other horror movies may get extra points:
 ```yaml